The second-largest city in Sweden, Gothenburg is slowly attaining popularity.

-In contemporary period, the city is known for its scenic beaches and archipelago that offers several water activities such as sailing, lobster fishing, seal safari and lot more.
+Today, the city is known for its scenic beaches that offer several water activities, such as sailing, lobster fishing, seal safaris, and a lot more.

-This is also a prominent place where the food lovers can be sated as the city offers a plethora of seafood, some of them just unique to the designated place.
+It is also a prominent place where food lovers can be sated, as the city offers a plethora of seafood, some unique to Gothenburg.

-The journey does not stop to the picturesque beaches and food centers; the city also has numerous museums for the visitors who would like to indulge in the past.
-Gothenburg offers much needed respite from the humdrum of modern life.
+The journey does not stop at the picturesque beaches and food centers; the city also has numerous museums for visitors who would like to indulge in the past.

-Haga is an ancient district which dates back to the 17th century.
-The stone cobbled lanes are lines with a plethora of eccentric boutiques, cafes, shops and restaurants.
+Haga is an ancient district that dates back to the 17th century.

-The place is located in the west side of the city, and is well known for its well-maintained and well preserved wooden houses which takes the visitors on a ride to a different era.
+The place is located on the west side of the city and is well known for its well-maintained and well-preserved wooden houses that take visitors on a ride to a different era.

-This place is a prominent shopping center for the local residents and the tourists as well as all sorts of unique artifacts such as the traditional Swedish toys and artisanal soaps are available here.
+This place is a prominent shopping center for locals and tourists, as all sorts of unique artifacts like traditional Swedish toys and artisanal soaps are available here.

 The Gothenburg Museum of Art is a sight to behold with its majestic architecture and impressive collection.